Whistleblower Attorneys Representing Executives and Professionals

 Our team of leading whistleblower lawyers represent corporate officers, executives, and senior professionals in high-stakes whistleblower retaliation cases, including in Sarbanes-Oxley whistleblower retaliation claims.
 Through litigation or negotiation, our attorneys have obtained substantial recoveries for C-suite whistleblowers.
 Prior representations include:

-- Obtained 2 settlements of SOX whistleblower case in excess of $4M.
+- Obtained 2 settlements of SOX whistleblower case in excess of $4M and 6 settlements of SOX retaliation claims in excess of $1M.

 - Secured settlement of whistleblower retaliation claims for CFO at a publicly-traded company in excess of $2M.